Constitution and RulesShiplake Vikings Rowing Club

 The following are the classes of membership:

-c) Junior Members: under the age of 18 on September 1st of the relevant rowing year
+c.
+Junior Members: under the age of 18 on Sept 1st of the relevant calendar year

 Candidates for election to membership shall make written application to the Secretary / Treasurer of the Club on the form provided.
 The power of election shall rest with the Committee, who may refuse to elect to membership any applicant without disclosing a reason for so doing.